XHSCCF-FM

 XHSCCF-FM is a community radio station on 93.3 FM in Tlacolula de Matamoros, Oaxaca.
-The station is owned by the civil association Fundación Guish Bac, Abriendo los Cielos, A.C., associated with the Cielos Abiertos Convivencia Tlacolula church.
+The station is owned by the civil association Fundación Guish Bac, Abriendo los Cielos, A.C.

 History

 Fundación Guish Bac filed for a community station on November 30, 2015.
 The station was awarded on August 8, 2018.
 Estéreo Guish Bac had been operating as a pirate station since 2015; it relocated to its assigned 93.3 frequency in November 2018.